 Head of Department of Telecommunications / Associate Professor, Telecommunications

-Matt Jackson teaches communications law, telecommunications regulation and policy, management and broadcast/cable programming.
-His research focuses on the evolution of intellectual property law and its impact on communication networks and free speech.
+Matt Jackson teaches communications law, Internet law, advertising law, copyright, telecommunications policy, media programming strategies and survey of electronic media.
+His research focuses on how copyright impacts free speech and shapes the production and consumption of cultural texts.
 He also conducts research on the First Amendment and policy issues affecting the Internet and other telecommunications industries.

 Professor Jackson has published articles in numerous outlets, including Cardozo Arts & Entertainment Law Journal, Hastings Communications and Entertainment Law Journal, Journal of Communication, Federal Communications Law Journal, Communications Law and Policy, and Journal of Broadcasting and Electronic Media.
 He also wrote the chapter on cable regulation for the textbook "Communication and the Law."
 He presents his research at numerous academic and professional conferences each year and was recently elected vice-chair of the Law and Policy Division of the International Communication Association.